linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 6- Bank Runs/Investor Size, Liquidity And Prime Money Market Fund Stress.md

 10 These bounds correspond to the interquartile range of cumulative fund-level outflows between 6 and 26 March 2020.

-11 The Federal Reserve also established two other programmes to ease short-term funding market strains,  the Commercial Paper Funding Facility and the Primary Dealer Credit Facility,  both on 17 March 2020.
+11 The Federal Reserve also established two other programmes to ease short-term funding market strains,  the [[Class Note 12 - Commercial Paper#Class Note 12 – Commercial Paper|Commercial Paper]] Funding Facility and the Primary Dealer Credit Facility,  both on 17 March 2020.

 12 The US Treasury provided credit protection to the Federal Reserve. eased the stress by making banks willing buyers of illiquid assets,  thus providing liquidity to MMFs to meet redemptions.
 In so doing,  it reduced investors' pre-emptive withdrawals.